-Prerequisites: HSC 230.
-A study of motor development through the life cycle, with emphasis on physical growth, the effects of exercise, fundamental motor patterns and developmental skill acquisition. (\fall and spring semesters)
+Prerequisites: HSC 220 or HSC 230.
+A study of motor development through the life cycle, with emphasis on physical growth, the effects of exercise, fundamental motor patterns and developmental skill acquisition. (fall and spring semesters)

 340 Applied Kinesiology (3) (W)